khushboogupta13/face_recognition/README.md

-A siple face recognition and mood detection model made using OpenCV library
+A simple face recognition and mood detection model made using OpenCV library